-From this analysis the court concluded that "repair" involves the process of renewing, renovating or restoring decayed or damaged parts.8 The court held that a deduction under section 11(d) will be available only if the original structure was in need of repair.9
+From this analysis the court concluded that "repair" involves the process of renewing, renovating or restoring decayed or damaged parts.
+The court held that a deduction under section 11(d) will only be available if the original structure was in need of repair.